-I made the dough itself with mostly buttermilk, rather than just water this time.
+This dough is made with buttermilk as the main liquid, along with a little water.
 It’s one of my favourite baking ingredients and both Hungry Hubby and I love freshly baked Irish soda bread very much but it stales quickly.
 Using it in a more traditional loaf gives you tenderness of the crumb and a little bit of tang from this wonderful, acidic cultured milk product.
-A little bit of fat in the form of butter or oil really does soften the crumb down whilst cooking with steam produced by preheating the oven to very hot with a big oven proof dish of water inside gives the perfect sandwich bread crust.
-For some bread makers (if not eaters), it is all about the masticatory muscle challenge of sourdough but for me, yet again I am revealing my guilty soft core bread loving tendencies; I love a soft loaf very much when it comes to sandwiches for lunch or fluffy middled toast for breakfast.
+A little bit of fat in the form of butter or oil really does soften the crumb down whilst cooking with steam produced by preheating the oven to very hot with a big ovenproof dish of water inside gives the perfect sandwich bread crust.
+For some bread makers (if not eaters), it is all about the masticatory muscle challenge of sourdough but for me, yet again I am revealing my guilty soft core bread loving tendencies; I love a soft loaf very much when it comes to sandwiches for lunch or fluffy-middled toast for breakfast.

 I might be a little strange in liking my bread to be flavoured when it is eaten as a sandwich, whether it is open, closed, toasted or not.
-Recall my tomato oregano loaf which I adore toasted with Moroccan hummus or grilled and filled with slat beef and chilli cheese.
-The rationale is it is nice to make a feature out of the bread rather than it solely being the necessary conduit to get your bacon from butty to belly.
-Of course I wouldn’t spread this with jam but it did make an excellent sausage sandwich with brown sauce for Sunday morning brunch.
+Recall my tomato oregano loaf which I adore toasted with Moroccan hummus or grilled and filled with Salt Beef and chilli cheese.
+My rationale is that it is nice to make a feature out of the bread rather than it solely being the necessary conduit to get your bacon from butty to belly.
+Of course, I wouldn’t spread this with jam but it did make an excellent sausage sandwich with brown sauce for Sunday morning brunch.

 I’m off to dream up my next loaf, as this one didn’t survive a full weekend with a Hungry Hubby who was delighted to have bread in the house again.
 Once bitten by the bug, it’s hard not to bake your own bread all the time.
 It’s a little bit odd I carry so much guilt over a white loaf by any other name when my cake tin is rarely, if ever empty… 😉